Hunza District: History

-After the partition of India into the present-day India and Pakistan in 1947, the Maharaja of Jammu and Kashmir acceded his state to India to in order to defend it against an invasion by Pakistani tribesmen.
+After the partition of India into the present-day India and Pakistan in 1947, the Maharaja of Jammu and Kashmir acceded his state to India in order to defend it against an invasion by Pakistani tribesmen.
 A rebellion in Gilgit then overthrew the Maharaja's authority.
 The Mir of Hunza subsequently acceded his state to Pakistan, but the accession was never formally accepted, due to the Kashmir dispute in the United Nations.

 Administration

 Administratively, the Hunza District comprises two tehsils, the Aliabad Tehsil and the Gojal Tehsil.
 The villages of lower Hunza and central Hunza are located in the Aliabad Tehsil, whereas the villages from the Attabad Lake up to the Khunjerab Pass are located in the Gojal Tehsil.
 In lower Hunza, Shina is the main language, whereas in central Hunza, the dominant language is Burushashki, and in upper Hunza, Wakhi is the main language.
 District administration is exercised by the Deputy Commissioner (DC), with the assistance of an assistant commissioner.
 The Hunza police force is commanded by the Superintendent of Police (SP).